gtrforworld/pos_coin/contrib/devtools/README.md

 optimize-pngs.py
 ================

-A script to optimize png files in the PIVX repository (requires pngcrush).
+A script to optimize png files in the ULMEX repository (requires pngcrush).

 security-check.py and test-security-check.py